 What causes Angina?

 Angina signals that a part of the heart muscle is not receiving an adequate supply of blood and oxygen.
-The heart requires a particularly rich blood supply because of its heavy workload, and receives this nourishing blood supply through the coronary arteries.
+The heart requires a particularly rich blood supply because of its heavy workload and receives this nourishing blood supply through the coronary arteries.
 When narrowed or blocked arteries restrict blood flow, oxygen supply to portions of the heart may at times be insufficient.
-Increase in oxygen demand can occur during exercise, fever, rise in emotion, periods of hypoglycemia, or after meals, triggering the onset of Angina.
+An increase in oxygen demand can occur during exercise, fever, rise in emotion, periods of hypoglycemia, or after meals, triggering the onset of Angina.